IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/Sample-Ext.md

 END;
 $$ LANGUAGE plpgsql;
 ```

+For more detailed information on `CREATE FUNCTION`, you can refer to the [PostgreSQL documentation on `CREATE FUNCTION`](https://www.postgresql.org/docs/current/sql-createfunction.html).

 ### Step 4: Create the Makefile
 Create a Makefile inside the extension directory.
 This file will define the build and installation instructions for the extension.
 For example, create a file named `Makefile` with the following contents: